-iJournals is an Oracle Financials application that allows users to transfer money or expenses from one account to another or across Expenditure Types or Object Codes.
+iJournals is an Oracle Financials system that allows users to transfer money or expenses from one account to another or across Expenditure Types or Object Codes.

-- "Sale" of office supplies to another department (New Journal)
+• "Sale" of office supplies to another (New Journal)

 Journal Types